Jakefawkes/fragile_fair/README.md

 │       ├── ecp.json
 ├── experiments/
 │   ├── ...
+│   ├── fogliato_reproduction.py
 │   ├── utils.py
 ├── data/
 │   ├── ...

 ```

 The `src` directory contains the core codebase.
 The `analyze_metric_sensitivity.py` file contains the main functions for analyzing the sensitivity of fairness metrics to biases.
 The `construct_fairness_metrics.py` file contains the code for constructing the fairness metrics used in the paper.
 The `data_utils.py` file contains the code for converting a dataframe of results into an `observed_joint_table` which is the input to the `analyze_metric_sensitivity` function.
 The `bias_configs` directory contains the JSON files which specify the DAGs, constraints, and other parameters for the biases.
 The `experiments` directory contains the notebooks which reproduce the figures in the paper, as well as `utils.py` which contains functions for training fair machine learning classifiers on our datasets using the FairLearn package.
-The `data` directory contains the data used in the experiments.
+It also contains the `fogliato_reproduction.py` file which demonstrates how to define and run a custom fairness metrics.
+The `data` directory contains npz files for the data used in the experiments.